Universal computably enumerable sets and initial segment prefix-free complexity: Proof of Theorem

-According to the correspondence between the domains of $U$ and $M$ that we discussed above, we can use \eqref{eq:Mwbou} to bound the weight of $M$.
+to bound the weight of $M$.
 Note that each description in $S_k$ is counted $k+1$ times in this sum as it belongs to all $S_i, i\leq k$.
 So it suffices to show that $\texttt{wgt}(S_k)< 2^{-k}$ for each $k$.
 Since $\texttt{wgt}(S_0)< 2^{-2}$ we also have $\texttt{wgt}(S_1)< 2^{-2}$.
 Let $k>1$.
 Every entry of a string into $S_k$ must have occurred due to the movement of a marker $m_x$.
 Moreover, it must have followed the entry of the string into $S_{k-1}$, which in turn must have occurred due to the movement of a marker $m_y$ with $y>x$.
 Inductively, every string that enters $S_k$ must be one of the strings that was previously enumerated in $S_1$ due to the movement of a marker $m_z$ with $z\geq k-1$.
 Let $S_k^z$ be the set of $U$-descriptions in $S_k$ that enter $S_1$ due to the movement of marker $m_z$.
 Then $\texttt{wgt}(S_k)\leq \sum_{z\geq k-1} \texttt{wgt}(S^z_k)$ for each $k>1$.
 Hence it remains to show that $\texttt{wgt}(S^z_1)< 2^{-z-2}$ for each $z$.
 This follows by the way we defined the movement of each $m_z$.
 The $i$th time it moves it is responsible for new $M$-descriptions of weight at most $2^{-z-i-3}$.
 So overall $\texttt{wgt}(S^z_k)$ is bounded by $\sum_i 2^{-z-i-3}= 2^{-z-i-2}$.\footnote{There is a more direct way to argue that the weight of $M$ is bounded, by assigning the additional $M$-descriptions that are issued to the individual markers that caused the relevant changes to the approximation to $B$.
 However this argument does not apply to the full construction.
 The argument we presented here will be used largely intact in the proof of Theorems \ref{th:lowiscom} and \ref{th:lowismulticom}.}